 - participate in leadership opportunities that promote accessible environments, worksites, and community activities.

-More than three hundred individuals have participated in the DO-IT Scholars program.
+More than five hundred individuals have participated in the DO-IT Scholars program.
 DO-IT Scholars reach high levels of success with respect to postsecondary education, careers, and leadership.
 They boast a 100% high school graduation rate.
-Nearly all enter postsecondary school and 112 are currently taking college classes.
-As of Winter 2008, postsecondary degrees earned include: forty-five associates degrees, eighty-three baccalaureate degrees, and sixteen graduate degrees.
-One hundred and three of those degrees are in STEM.
-Sixty-four students are in the workforce, with forty-six in STEM fields.
+Nearly all enter postsecondary school and 124 are currently taking college classes.
+As of Spring 2018, postsecondary degrees earned include: 83 associates degrees, 199 baccalaureate degrees, and 57 graduate degrees.
+One hundred and seventy-two of those degrees are in STEM.

 The efficacy of the DO-IT Scholars program in preparing youth with disabilities for college and careers is reflected in positive outcomes with respect to high school graduation, postsecondary degrees, and career attainment.
 Its success is also reflected in its ability to sustain funding since 1992, and in the numerous awards received by the program, its staff, and its participants.
 These include the President's Award of Excellence in Mentoring, the Golden Apple Award for excellence in education, and the prestigious Catalyst Award for innovative use of technology.